It is appalling how few people in the United States (and beyond) have a fully stocked first aid kit or know how to use the items in it!

 Medications, Ointments, and Creams

-- Aspirin (for pain and also when heart attack is suspected)
+- Aspirin (for pain and also when a heart attack is suspected)

 - NSAIDs (anti-inflammatory painkillers like Ibuprofen)